bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 ???
 Digital assistant examples fall here.
 For example, take an audio file of a human voice and put it into text so a machine can act on it.

-Text-to-Speech is done as well, primarily to improve the quality of the voice rendering, to make the voice sound more natural and expressive.

 ---
 class:impact
 # Deep Learning Has Been Around For A While

 ???
 Deep learning is rooted in decades of mathematics research and based on models of how the human brain works.

 The ideas behind deep learning have been in development since the 1940s, but really only exploded in popularity in 2012 when a researcher used a deep learning model to achieve state of the art by a significant margin in a computer vision research contest, beating out traditional computer vision approaches for the first time.

 ---
 # Why did deep learning take so long to catch on?